shaunkapla/TypePy/README.md

 <!-- CURRENT BRANCH -->
 ## Current Branch
-Shaun Kapla (Creator) --> creating_dataclass_decorator
+Shaun Kapla (Creator) --> creating_function_decorator

 ## Installation

 1. **Download and Install Python:**

-   Ensure you have the last Python version  installed.
+   Ensure you have the latest Python version installed.
 If not, download and install it from Python's official website.
 For detailed instructions, refer to the tutorials:

    - [How to Install Python on Windows](https://www.geeksforgeeks.org/how-to-install-python-on-windows/)
    - [How to Install Python on Linux](https://www.geeksforgeeks.org/how-to-install-python-on-linux/)